ArjanCodes/examples/datetime/OUTLINE.md

 3. Do you really need the extra features?
 If you don't, then simply stick to the builtin datetime module.
 It's not perfect, but it's pretty good.

-Hope you enjoyed this video and that it gave you some food for thought.
+Hope that this video and gave you some food for thought about dealing with dates and times.
+Next to datetime, Python has lots of other interesting packages as well.
+For example, pathlib is really interesting as well.
+If you want to learn more, check out this video.

 Thanks for watching, take care and see you next week.